Rubellatoma diomedea

 Rubellatoma diomedea, commonly named the red-brown mangelia, is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

-The length of the shell attains 10mm, its diameter 4mm.
+The size of the shell can attain 10 mm in length, and 4 mm in diameter.

 Distribution

 R. diomedea can be found in the Gulf of Mexico, ranging from the coast of Texas to the Campeche Bank.